MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/er-functions-list-filter.md

 ## Example 1

-If **Vendor** is configured as an ER data source that refers to the **VendTable** table, `FILTER (Vendors, Vendors.VendGroup = "40")` expression returns a list of just the vendors that belong to vendor group **40**.
+If **Vendor** is configured as an ER data source that refers to the **VendTable** table, the `FILTER (Vendors, Vendors.VendGroup = "40")` expression returns a list of only the vendors that belong to vendor group **40**.

 ## Example 2

-If **Vendor** is configured as an ER data source that refers to the **VendTable** table, and if **parmVendorBankGroup** is configured as an ER data source that returns a value of the `String` data type, `FILTER ( Vendor.'<Relations'.VendBankAccount, Vendor.'<Relations'.VendBankAccount.BankGroupID = parmVendorBankGroup)` expression returns a list of just the vendor accounts that belong to a specific bank group.
+If **Vendor** is configured as an ER data source that refers to the **VendTable** table, and if **parmVendorBankGroup** is configured as an ER data source that returns a value of the `String` data type, the `FILTER ( Vendor.'<Relations'.VendBankAccount, Vendor.'<Relations'.VendBankAccount.BankGroupID = parmVendorBankGroup)` expression returns a list of only the vendor accounts that belong to a specific bank group.

 ## Example 3

 If you enter the data source **DS** of the `Calculated field` type and it contains the expression `SPLIT ("A,B,C", “,”)`, you can enter another expression `FILTER( DS, DS.Value = “B”)`.
 The exception “Validation error: The list expression of FILTER function is not queryable.” is thrown when you try to save this expression in the ER formula designer.

 ## Additional resources